 There are so many different types of hair dye on the market, but the majority of them are all designed to work in the same way.
-While the industry is growing at a staggeringly fast rate, there are many people, both men and women, who are hair colouring virgins.
-There are several key steps to follow during any hair dyeing process, and if they are completed correctly you’re sure to get a brilliant colour, even if you’re just a beginner.
+While the industry is growing at a staggeringly fast rate, there are many people, both men, and women, who are hair coloring virgins.
+There are several key steps to follow during any hair dyeing process, and if they are completed correctly you’re sure to get a brilliant color, even if you’re just a beginner.

 Helpful Hair Dye Hints

 To start with, it’s important to prepare your hair for the onslaught of chemicals it is about to undergo.
 To do this, you should be sure to give your head a nice wash with a well-balanced shampoo – if you can get your hands on a pre-coloring shampoo, even better.
 These shampoos will allow the hair to obtain an optimum acid balance level, allowing the dye to work at the peak of its efficiency.
 While every brand recommends you apply hair dye differently, in general, it is a good idea to comb the coloring into the hair until it becomes extremely frothy.
 This means that the dye pigments will have made their way fully into the hair for the best final effect.
 Leaving the hair dye in for the required time is very important, and these times will vary dependent on the brand.
 Typically, between 15 and 30 minutes is a good recommendation.